OSE3Sandbox/openshiftv3-workshop/ops-scc.md

 ![image](images/scc-1.png)

 You can edit and change the existing SCC or create a new one to modify the behaviour of your OpenShift installation.
-In most situation, creating a new SCC is preferable to modifying the default ones.
+In most situation, creating a new SCC is preferable to modifying the default ones to prevent problems during upgrades or new versions.

 To edit a SCC: